njoyard/ist/README.markdown

 		div.subtree
 			...

-Block helpers are called when the corresponding block is present in a template file.
-Defining a helper is done using the following syntax:
+Block helpers are used to render @directiveName blocks.
+Defining a helper is done using the following call:

 	ist.registerHelper('directiveName', function(subctx, subTemplate) {
 		// Helper code